+The Position

+Title of position: Section Leader Cello

+Tenure: Permanent

+Reporting to: NSOI Orchestral Management Team

+Location: National Concert Hall, Earlsfort Terrace, Dublin, D02 N527,

+Ireland

+Job Description

-The Position Title of position: Section Leader Cello Tenure: Permanent Reporting to: NSOI Orchestral Management Team Location: National Concert Hall, Earlsfort Terrace, Dublin, D02 N527, Ireland Job Description The National Symphony Orchestra is seeking to appoint a Section Leader Cello.
-The successful candidate will lead the Cello section of the NSOI, providing the highest standard of orchestral playing and work in accordance with all NSOI policies.
+The National Symphony Orchestra is seeking to appoint a Section Leader Cello.

+The successful candidate will lead the Cello section of the NSOI, providing the highest standard of orchestral playing and work in accordance with the NSOI policy.
 Candidates should have significant orchestral experience and show evidence of excellence in performance to a high professional standard.
 The ideal candidate will be an exceptional player and demonstrate commitment to delivering a very high standard of work.
+The NSOI will also consider candidates who are in the early stages of their career and can demonstrate potential to fulfil the role as required.

+PERSON SPECIFICATION

-PERSON SPECIFICATION The successful candidate will be able to demonstrate the following: ESSENTIAL - Exceptional professional orchestral and solo playing abilities. - Be able to contribute to performances that will meet the highest artistic standards. - Strong leadership skills, including section management and collaborative direction as appropriate. - Be able to demonstrate respect for others by being fully prepared and ready to play at the start of every session. - Demonstrate the ability to maintain composure when working under pressure. - Have a high level of musical training.
+The successful candidate will:

+ESSENTIAL - Demonstrate professional orchestral and solo playing abilities - Be able to contribute to performances that will meet the highest artistic standards. - Strong leadership skills including section management - Demonstrate respect for others by being fully prepared and ready to play at the start of every - session - Demonstrate the ability to maintain composure when working under pressure - High level of musical training